Diversity, Equity & Inclusion Specialist

 Registration Fee

 The Diversity, Equity and Inclusion Specialist training is free to all and allows you to earn 5 CEUs/50 Contact Hours, all from the comfort of your own home or office.
-Sign up now.
+Graduate credit is available for an additional fee.

 Access to all webinars, journal article, magazine articles and quizzes is included with registration.
 Books must be purchased separately.
 Upon completion, you will receive a link to print out a frameable certificate.